openflighthpc/cluster-building-blocks/README.md

 - Create DMZ network which is bridged to external and only gateway has access to
     - Make Pri & MGT internal from there
     - Pri network uses Gateway IP for routing to world
-- Ensure correct private key for access is avail for SSH command into gateway